Parts of Speech

 What Part of Speech is Is?

-The word is may seem small and simple, but it plays a big role in English grammar.
-If you are learning English, you probably see and hear the word is in almost every conversation or sentence.
-But what exactly is it doing there?
-In this article, I will explain what...
+The word “is” may seem small and simple, but it plays a very important role in English grammar.
+If you are learning English, you probably see and hear the word “is” in many sentences every day.
+But have you ever wondered what part of speech “is” belongs to?...

 read more